sap-tutorials/btp-adai/tutorials/btp-integration-suite-nonsapconnectivity-test/btp-integration-suite-nonsapconnectivity-test.md

 ### Test the integration scenario

-During this step, you test your integration design using Postman.
-You can use any testing platform of your choice.
+During this step, you test your integration design using any API testing platform of your choice. **For this tutorial, we are using Postman.**

 1. Open your **Postman** application.